Objectives of The Butler Society

 The Southern Cross Region was established as a branch of The Butler Society in 1972, and represents members in Australia and New Zealand.
 Meetings are usually held in and around Melbourne, as the core Committee is based in Victoria.
 However, members from other locations can participate by joining us via a Zoom link issued by The Secretary.

-A number of Southern Cross Butler Rallies have been held over the years.
+A number of Southern Cross Butler Gatherings have been held over the years.
 The first one, which launched the Branch on 26 March 1972 attracted an attendance of 360 people.
-In 1986 520 people attended a Rally held in Kyneton Victoria.
-A combined Australia and New Zealand Rally in 1996 provided a program of activities and events in both ehe North and South Islands of New Zealand before moving on to the Eastern States of Australia.
+In 1986 520 people attended a Gathering held in Kyneton Victoria.
+A combined Australia and New Zealand Gathering in 1996 provided a program of activities and events in both ehe North and South Islands of New Zealand before moving on to the Eastern States of Australia.

 The latest Gathering was held in Melbourne in March 2022, when we celebrated the 50th Anniversary of our formation.
-Our next Rally will be held in 2025.
+Our next Gathering will be held in 2025.

 The Committee is always looking for ways to maintain contact with our extended “family” of members.
 Our Newsletters are issued at regular intervals throughout the year, and contain items of general interest, news of member’s activities, and articles that members have submitted on their family histories.
 If a member is seeking assistance with their research, a paragraph in the Newsletter may provide the answer!